noi-techpark/odh-docs/source/howto.rst

 .. versionchanged:: 2020.10 Panels layout was replaced by tabs in the howto list.

-.. versionchanged:: 2021:04 Replace tabs with (sub-)sections
+.. versionchanged:: 2021:04 Replace tabs with (sub-)sections.
+.. versionchanged:: 2021:04 Remove howto for API v1.

 This page contains the list of available howtos, divided into areas.
 The list of howtos, together with a short description is